Jim B. Tucker: Reincarnation research

-While Stevenson focused on cases in Asia, Tucker has studied U.S. children.
+While researching reincarnation, Tucker has focused on children in the United States.

 Tucker reports that in about 70% of the cases of children claiming to remember past lives, the deceased died from an unnatural cause, suggesting that traumatic death may be linked to the hypothesized survival of self.
 He further indicates that the time between death and apparent rebirth is, on average, sixteen months, and that unusual birth-marks might match fatal wounds suffered by the deceased.

 Tucker has developed the Strength Of Case Scale (S.O.C.S.), which evaluates what Tucker sees as four aspects of potential cases of reincarnation; "(1) whether it involves birthmarks/defects that correspond to the supposed previous life; (2) the strength of the statements about the previous life; (3) the relevant behaviors as they relate to the previous life; and (4) an evaluation of the possibility of a connection between the child reporting a previous life and the supposed previous life".

 Critics have argued there is no material explanation for the survival of self, but Tucker suggests that quantum mechanics may offer a mechanism by which memories and emotions could carry over from one life to another.
 This suggestion has been rejected by physicists.

+Per The New York Times, he "has few kind words for regression therapy or its practitioners, he continues to be committed to the scientific study of what can only be called reincarnation."
+He says "“There can be something that survives after the death of the brain and the death of the body that is somehow connected to a new child,” he said.
+“I have become convinced that there is more to the world than the physical universe.
+There’s the mind piece, which is its own entity.”